shinobe179/netdata-isucon-dashboard/README.md

 - isucon.html
   - for monitoring compute resources and MySQL
 - isucon_grid.html
-  - for monitoring compute resource and MySQL, deviced by CSS grid
+  - for monitoring compute resource and MySQL, devided by CSS grid
 - isucon_mysql.html
   - for monitoring MySQL